Eating Plant-Based Lowers Your Risk of Heart Disease, Cancer and Other Diseases

 Want the full deets on how to live longer and not die prematurely of all causes?
 Here is the full story on that study we mentioned at the top of this article:

-In a study of 100 participants with cardiovascular artery disease, eating a more plant-based diet was shown to be better for heart health and led to a lower risk of dying from a heart attack, stroke or other cardiovascular disease, and the results were better than other "heart-healthy" diets that include lean meat, fish and dairy, according to new research published in the Journal of the American Heart Association.
+In a study of 100 participants with cardiovascular artery disease, eating a more plant-based diet was shown to be better for heart health and led to a lower risk of dying from a heart attack, stroke or other cardiovascular diseases, and the results were better than other "heart-healthy" diets that include lean meat, fish and dairy, according to new research published in the Journal of the American Heart Association.

 People who ate the most plant-based foods overall showed a range of benefits: